 OSHC policies assist to cover the cost of hospital and medical treatment.
 Benefits are also paid for ambulance services.

 The minimum requirements of a OSHC policy are set out in the OSHC Deed.
-The Department of Health also provides Explanatory Guidelines for the Deed and a One-Page Fact Sheet about what is included under the Deed and how OSHC works.
+The Department of Health and Aged Care also provides Explanatory Guidelines for the Deed and a One-Page Fact Sheet about what is included under the Deed and how OSHC works.
 For further information, check with your OSHC insurer.

 OSHC does not pay for general treatment (ancillary, or extras cover) such as dental, optical or physiotherapy.
 If you require cover for these treatments, you may take Extras OSHC provided by an OSHC provider or general treatment cover with any Australian private health insurer.
 You can also choose to supplement OSHC with other insurance such as international travel insurance.